 Further tests after diagnosis

-If tests show you have lung cancer, your specialist will arrange further tests.
-These can help find out more about your general health and the stage of the cancer:
+If tests show you have small cell lung cancer, your specialist will arrange further tests.
+Some of these help with the staging of lung cancer.

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

-You can read an overview of the different treatment options for lung cancer.
+You can read an overview of the different treatment options for SCLC.

 You may have a combination of treatments for SCLC including:

 Radiotherapy may be given before, during or after chemotherapy to treat small cell lung cancer (SCLC).
 It may be used to control symptoms if the cancer is more advanced or has spread.
 It may also be given to the head to stop any lung cancer cells that have spread growing into a secondary cancer in the brain.
 This is called prophylactic cranial radiotherapy.

 Surgery is rarely used to treat small cell lung cancer (SCLC) unless the cancer is small and has not spread outside the lung.